-Financial Uncertainties Related to Potential Future Milestone Payments
+Financial Uncertainties Related to Potential Future Payments

+Milestone Payments

 We have acquired rights to develop and commercialize our product candidates through licenses granted by various parties.
-Two of these agreements contain milestone payments that are due with respect to Plicera only if certain specified pre-commercialization events occur.
-Amigal and AT2220 do not trigger such milestone payments.
-Upon the satisfaction of certain milestones and assuming successful development of Plicera, we may be obligated, under the agreements that we have in place, to make future milestone payments aggregating up to approximately \$7.9 million.
-In general, potential milestone payments for Plicera may or may not be triggered under these licenses, and may vary in size, depending on a number of variables, almost all of which are currently uncertain.
+While our license agreements for Amigal and AT2220 do not contain milestone payment obligations, two of our agreements related to Plicera do require us to make such payments if certain specified pre-commercialization events occur.
+Upon the satisfaction of these milestones and assuming successful development of Plicera, we may be obligated, under the agreements that we have in place, to make future milestone payments aggregating up to approximately \$7.9 million.
+However, such potential milestone payments are subject to many uncertain variables that would cause such payments, if any, to vary in size.